rong360/cdc/doc/english.md

 -   Database table configuration, reconnection timeout, retries

-Since etcd is a kv structure, the key rules mapped to etcd are as follows:
+Since etcd is a key-value structure, the key rules mapped to etcd are as follows:

 Uniform prefix cdc/cluster/instance, below is a complete list of configurations